Angel Kreiman Brill: Chile

 In 1989, he was awarded the Human Rights Award of the Chilean National Commission of Human Rights along with President Patricio Aylwin of Chile and Senator Edward Kennedy as well as the Rene Cassin Prize of International B’nai Brith for outstanding work in the field of human rights.

-He was an open-minded person deep down, a fighter for equal rights, but at the same time, very traditionalist in his way—he liked to lead the ceremonies dressed according to the way the rabbis were dressed in a kittel (religious robe) as in Europe.
+He was a fighter for equal rights, but at the same time, very traditional—he liked to lead the ceremonies dressed according to the way the rabbis were dressed in a kittel (religious robe) as in Europe.

 Argentina

 In early 1990, he left Chile, and returned to Buenos Aires, where he served as Chief Rabbi of the Templo Libertad, the Synagogue where he had celebrated his Bar Mitzvah and where, as a child, he had dreamed and decided to be a Rabbi.

 In 1994, a powerful bomb shattered the AMIA building (Asociación Israelita Argentina) in Buenos Aires.).
 That terror attack changed his life forever.
 85 victims were killed, among them was his wife Julia Susana Wolinsky.

 In 1995 he returned to Chile, to the southern city of Concepción.

 He was a Jewish chaplain in the Scouts of Argentina until 2012.